R-miss-tastic/missing-data-taskview/source/MissingData.md

     time series.
 On a related topic, `r pkg("imputeFin")` handles imputation of missing values in financial time series using AR models or random walk.
--   *Spatial data* : Imputation for spatial data is implemented in `r pkg("phylin")` using interpolation with spatial distance weights or kriging. `r pkg("gapfill")` is dedicated to satellite data.
+-   *Spatial data*: Imputation for spatial data is implemented in `r pkg("phylin")` using interpolation with spatial distance weights or kriging. `r pkg("gapfill")` is dedicated to satellite data.
 Geostatistical interpolation of data with irregular spatial support is implemented in `r pkg("rtop")` and in `r pkg("areal")` that estimates values for overlapping but incongruent polygon features.
+-   *Spatio-temporal data* (see also `r view("SpatioTemporal")`): Imputation for spatio-temporal data is implemented in the package `r pkg("cutoffR")` using different methods as knn and SVD and in `r pkg("CircSpaceTime")` for circular data using kriging.
+    Similarly, `r pkg("reddPrec")` imputes missing values in daily precipitation time series accross different locations.
     Estimation and prediction for spatio-temporal data with missing values is implemented in `r pkg("StempCens")` with a SAEM approach that approximates EM when the E-step does not have an analytic form.
--   *Spatio-temporal data* : Imputation for spatio-temporal data is implemented in the package `r pkg("cutoffR")` using different methods as knn and SVD and in
-    `r pkg("CircSpaceTime")` for circular data using kriging.
-    Similarly, `r pkg("reddPrec")` imputes missing values in daily precipitation time series accross different locations.
--   *Graphs/networks* : Imputation for graphs/networks is implemented in
+-   *Graphs/networks*: Imputation for graphs/networks is implemented in
     the package `r pkg("dils")` to impute missing edges.
     `r pkg("PST")` provides a framework for analyzing Probabilistic Suffix Trees, including functions for learning and